RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning

 Specifically, the downsampling layer performs 16 times downsampling in the embedding dimension, and the corresponding upsampling layer performs 16 times upsampling.
 In parallel with FFN, the adapter introduces an additional convolution layer, which uses 7×7 depth-separated convolution to reduce fine-tuning parameters while introducing more spatial information.

 During training, the parameters of the entire pre-trained model will be frozen, and only the parameters of the ARS-Adapter mentioned above module will be trained and updated.
 This approach allows the pre-trained model to achieve the same effect as full fine-tuning by only fine-tuning less than 0.5$\%$ of the parameters.
-The specific experimental results are detailed in Sec.\ref{sec:comp.adapter}.
+Parameter Analysis are detailed in Appendix A. The specific experimental results are detailed in Sec.\ref{sec:comp.adapter}.